PAIDiPaidThis.com

 Why the price varies so much

 A dental is really three costs bundled together: the general anaesthetic and monitoring, the scale and polish, and then each extraction.
 The first part is broadly fixed, which is why even a simple dental rarely comes in cheap.
 The extractions are the variable, and they are decided once your pet is under and the vet can see and x-ray the mouth properly.
-That is why a practice can honestly quote you one figure and bill another.
-On top of that, the same practice ownership effect applies across all vet work: the competition regulator found corporate-owned practices charged on average 18.3% more than independents.
+That is why a practice can honestly quote you one figure and bill another, and it is also why two pets that look similar from the outside can end up with very different bills.
+Ownership plays a part too.
+The competition regulator found that corporate-owned practices charged 18.3% more on average than independents, and prices across the sector rose 63% between 2016 and 2023, so who owns the practice and when you last had work done both affect what you should expect to pay.
+Region matters as well: a practice in an area with higher running costs and higher local competition for staff will generally price differently to one in a cheaper part of the country, even for the same procedure.

 How to pay less

-• Ask what the price includes: does it cover pre-anaesthetic bloods, x-rays, and a set number of extractions, or are those extra?
+• Ask what the price includes: does it cover pre-anaesthetic bloods, x-rays, and a set number of extractions, or are those charged separately on top?

-• Ask for the price per extraction, so a surprise on the day is less of a shock.
+• Ask for the price per extraction, so a surprise on the day is a smaller shock and you can set a rough ceiling in your head before you say yes.

 • Get a second opinion for a big dental quote.
-Our data shows people who rang round found the same work hundreds of pounds cheaper.
+The real bills on this page show people who rang round found the same work hundreds of pounds cheaper.

 • An in-house health plan sometimes discounts dentals.
-Do the maths on whether the plan pays for itself.
+Do the maths on what you would pay across a year against what the discount actually saves you.

 Common questions

 Most of the cost is the general anaesthetic, monitoring and the vet's time, which apply no matter how small the job.
-Extractions then add to it.
-That is why even a straightforward cat dental rarely comes in cheap.
+Extractions then add to it, and it is common for a straightforward-looking dental to reveal several teeth that need to come out.
+That combination is why even a simple cat or dog dental rarely comes in cheap.

 Why was my final bill higher than the quote?

 Because the number of teeth that need removing is usually decided during the procedure, once your pet is anaesthetised and the vet can x-ray and probe the mouth.
-A quote is a starting point, not a fixed price, unless the practice says otherwise in writing.
+A quote is a starting point, not a fixed price, unless the practice has said otherwise in writing.
+If the gap is large, it is fair to ask for an itemised breakdown of what changed.

 Is it worth getting a second opinion on a dental quote?

 Often, yes.
-The real bills in our data for similar dental work span several hundred pounds, so a couple of phone calls can genuinely save money, especially for non-urgent work.
+The real bills in our data for similar dental work span several hundred pounds, so a couple of phone calls can genuinely save money, especially for non-urgent work where there is no need to book in the same week.